bcgov/sso-switchover-agent/credential-rotation/README.md

   `helpers/rotate.sh` are assumed to be `postgres`, `admin`, and `standby` respectively, matching the `sso-patroni` secret's key suffixes.
 Override via environment variables if the real role names differ.
-- **`cycle_backupcontainer_pod`** is a placeholder — the backupcontainer
+- **`cycle_backupcontainer_pod`** restarts `deployment/sso-backup-storage-18`
-  resource name/selector isn't tracked anywhere in this repo.
-Fill it in once known.
+  (the backupcontainer's pods, deployed via the `sso-backup-18` Helm release).
+  The `-18` suffix is tied to that specific release/chart version — if it's ever bumped or renamed, this resource name will need updating too.
 - **Grafana** may also need its pods cycled to pick up new credentials; a commented-out reminder function is left in `helpers/rotate.sh`.